 By far, West coast beaches are the most popular strip of sandy beaches on the island where you can see hundreds of beach holiday lovers lying on the beach while gaping on the sun, some are lying under giant umbrellas, while some others are marching along the waterline.
 This sun-worshipping community that refuge in the beach resorts is also looking for an occasional sightseeing tour from their beach resort, in order to gather some knowledge on the country and experience the local life.

 If you are in a Sri Lanka beach resort on the west coast, this article might help you to find one of the best tourist attractions near you.
-You can conveniently visit the temple from any west coast beach resort and it would take only a few minuted to reach this historical temple.
+You can conveniently visit the temple from any of the west coast beach resort and it would take only a few minutes to reach one of the historical temples.
 If you are staying in the southern coast of Sri Lanka still it would not take more than 1 hour to reach the temple.

 Venturing on a Galle trip or Bentota trip from Colombo also allows you to visit Kande Vihara temple, due to its location near the main road.